How the heck do they do it?

 But what if you could use the secrets of psychology to mesmerize your visitors and dazzle them into becoming devoted followers?

-First, you need to understand the three psychological triggers underlying reader loyalty.
+Before starting a blog, you need to understand the three psychological triggers underlying reader loyalty.

 The Hard-Wired Triggers of Undying Reader Loyalty